The man with

 Bashô, présentés et traduits du japonais par René Sieffert, éditions Verdier. © Éditions Verdier pour la traduction française, 2016.

-The Narrow Road to the Deep North and Other Travel Sketches
+The Narrow Road To The Deep North and Other Travel

 Gallimard, coll.
 Bibliothèque du voyageur.